 - Done more than once in Donald Duck comics: Daisy Duck tries to force him to control his temper at one point.
 Donald's nephews take advantage of this and misbehave, knowing that he won't spank them.
 They keep on pushing his buttons.
 Daisy tells Donald that it's okay to spank them as long as he does it with a smile.
 He spanks them in the end.

 - Just like the Hulk, Wolverine tries to do this a lot.
 And just like the Hulk, it doesn't last.
 Notable examples include the volume where Wolverine and Rose work at a mine in British Colombia and Wolverine finds peace and tranquility.
 That peace is interrupted when Dog kills Rose.
 Wolverine later meets a Native American woman called Silver Fox and they fall in love.
 Sabretooth, jealous of the peace Wolverine found, kills Silver Fox.
-Yeah.
-He tends to do that a lot.

 - The Avengers: The secret on how Bruce has been able to control his anger and keep himself from hulking out most of the time?